Sander2222/police_shop/README.md

 - You can add items to the shop per SQL Statement, an example is in the sql file
 - You can change the coords in the client.lua by row 36
 - You can add item icons as png in police_shop/html/items
+- the icons must have the name from the SQL